 1: The long feathers around this bird’s neck help to identify it as an Australian Raven (Corvus coronoides) 2: Torresian Crow (Corvus orru).
 Don’t pay much attention to the brownish feather colour in this photo — that’s just caused by the colour of the afternoon light.
 It’s the neck feathers I’m looking at.

-I once asked an ornithologist if we had crows or ravens in Sydney and it took him a while before he could come up with an answer.
+I once asked an ornithologist whether we had crows or ravens in Sydney and it took him a while before he could come up with an answer.
 So don’t feel bad if you find this stuff confusing.
 But now you know all this stuff, I really don’t think people will get too upset if you call a raven a crow.

 Ravens are intelligent and curious birds.
 They’re opportunistic feeders, helping themselves to everything from road kill to insects, fruit, grain and small animals.
 Farmers aren’t exactly fond of them because they can ruin crops and eat seed, and being such smart birds they tend to figure out ways to frustrate all the methods people try to use to control them.